The Box (American TV channel): History

-In May 1999, The Box was acquired by MTV Networks division of Viacom.
-The Box ceased operations in the United States just over 1½ years later on January 1, 2001, moving operations to the UK; MTV2, which featured a mix of set rotation and viewer request music video blocks at the time, replaced the network on its affiliates, before eventually withdrawing broadcast carriage of MTV2 in the 2010s to return to a cable-only distribution model (the same strategy was pursued with Más Música TeVe a few years later to launch MTV Tres).
-The concept behind The Box was later revived in 2010 when cable music service Music Choice launched SWRV (now Music Choice Play).

-The Box's UK operations (now owned by Channel 4) remain on the air to this day, with the channel run on satellite and via streaming, alongside a number of TV music channels based on Bauer Radio station brands.

 Technology

 Headends incorporated a video server which allowed for localized content mixes – local demographics could be taken into account for selecting the list of videos available for request or frequently requested genres/bands could be queued automatically.
 The video server had up to a 64GB HDD and the video programs were compressed in the MPEG2 format.
 In 2000, The Box had approximately 1,800 music videos in its inventory, 150 to 300 of which were queued across the network, at any given time.
 Subscribers could call the Interactive Voice Response at The Box's central office to request videos over the phone, which was typical, but could also request over the internet or via set-top box.
 The central office would then send the data to the individual headends regarding what was ordered.

+International services

+United Kingdom

+An indirectly related offshoot service licensing the Box branding and format commenced broadcasts in the United Kingdom on 25 April 1992, under founding owner Video Jukebox Network International Ltd. Coinciding with the consolidation of the American version with MTV2, MTV parent Viacom sold the British channel to Box Television Ltd UK (EMAP) in October 2000.
+The UK Box service, which was primarily distributed via satellite and streaming platforms, ceased operations on 30 June 2024, as part of a broader closure of several underperforming channels—a number of which were music channels based on Bauer Radio station brands—owned by London-based Channel Four Television Corporation (which acquired German media conglomerate Bauer Media Group's interest in sister channel The Box Plus Network in 2019).